NetFlow v3 Datasets

 Class Count Description

-DoS 145 An attempt to overload a computer system's resources with the aim of preventing access to or availability of its data.
+DoS 5051 Denial of Service is an attempt to overload a computer system's resources with the aim of preventing access to or availability of its data.

 Please click here to download the dataset.